 Save for long-term goals in an investment account

 If you’re saving for a purchase you won’t make within the next three to five years, that’s a long-term goal.
-To save for your long-term goals, you should invest.
-Many people are tempted to hold their long-term savings in cash, but the problem with saving for long-term goals in a savings or cash account (even a high-yield one) is that the interest rate on these accounts has seldom kept up with inflation over the last decade.
+To save for your long-term goals, a good option is to invest in equities.
+Many people are tempted to hold their long-term savings in cash, but the problem with saving for long-term goals in a savings or cash account (even a high-yield one) or even in bonds is that the rate of earning on these accounts has seldom kept up with inflation over the last decade.
 This means over time your savings can actually lose buying power.
-Investing can help you avoid this problem by allowing you to earn a higher rate of return over the long term.
+Investing in equities can help you avoid this problem by allowing you to earn a higher rate of return over the long term with a little added risk.

 There are a lot of different ways you can invest your money, but we suggest that you invest in a diversified portfolio of low-cost index funds instead of investing your life’s savings in individual stocks (which is riskier and more likely to end in you losing money).
 You don’t have to take our word for it: academic research has consistently found that diversifying your portfolio across asset classes is the best way to maximize returns across every level of risk.